kylemcdonald/ethereum-nft-activity/readme.md

 * `--ng` to also estimate the footprint for Nifty Gateway.
 This takes much longer than other platforms, because Nifty Gateway uses a separate smart contract per exhibition/drop.
 * `--summary` to summarize the results in a format similar to the above table, combining multiple contracts into a single row of output.
-* `--commas` to print the output with thousands comma separators.
 * `--verbose` prints progress when scraping Nifty Gateway or pulling transactions from Etherscan.

 ## Methodology